 - Handling Complex Claims: If the accident involves serious injuries, disputes over fault, or other complicating factors, an attorney can protect your legal rights and represent you in negotiations with both your insurance company and the uninsured driver.

-- Subrogation Assistance: Your attorney can also coordinate with your insurance company during the subrogation process, helping ensure the at-fault uninsured driver is pursued for damages when possible.
+- Assisting with Subrogation: Your attorney can also coordinate with your insurance company during the subrogation process, helping ensure the at-fault uninsured driver is pursued for damages when possible.

 Contact Cellino Law